2018–19 Boston Bruins season

-The 2018–19 Boston Bruins season was the 95th season for the National Hockey League franchise that was established on November 1, 1924.
+The 2018–19 Boston Bruins season was the 95th season for the National Hockey League (NHL) franchise that was established on November 1, 1924.
 The Bruins clinched a playoff spot on March 23, 2019, after a 7–3 win over the Florida Panthers.

-On May 16, 2019, the Bruins advanced to the 2019 Stanley Cup Finals with a 4–0 victory over the Carolina Hurricanes, marking their first Stanley Cup Finals appearance since 2013.
-They would lose in seven games to the St. Louis Blues.
+On May 16, 2019, the Bruins advanced to the 2019 Stanley Cup Finals with a 4–0 sweep over the Carolina Hurricanes, marking their first Stanley Cup Finals appearance since 2013.
+They would lose in seven games to the St. Louis Blues, one win short from winning the Stanley Cup.